-- If an athlete has represented a country in any WCF competition, or played in an international qualifier for a WCF competition, that athlete may not represent another country in any WCF competition or WCF international qualifier until the athlete fulfils one of the above criteria AND a period of two consecutive years has elapsed. - 3.
-This eligibility does not apply to competing in the Olympic / Paralympic Winter Games, which are governed by the regulations of the International Olympic / Paralympic Committee.
+- 2. If an athlete has represented a country in any WCF competition or any other International event (e.g. Olympic / Youth Olympic Games, Paralympic Games, University Games) or played in an international qualifier for a WCF competition, that athlete may not represent another country in any WCF competition or WCF international qualifier until the athlete fulfils one of the above criteria AND a period of two consecutive years has elapsed. - 3.
+This eligibility does not apply to competing in the Olympic / Paralympic Winter Games, which are governed by the regulations of the International Olympic / Paralympic Committee. - 4.
+The WCF Executive Board shall resolve any dispute relating to the determination of the WCF Member Association that an athlete may represent in a WCF competition.